supertypeai/collective/README.md

 - 📧 [Email us](mailto:s@supertype.ai) with questions or feedback if you have other means of helping us grow the Collective

 ## Getting Started (for Collective members)
-Supertype Collective is built with Next.js and Tailwind CSS.
-You should be able to get started by cloning the repo and running `yarn install` (preferred) or `npm install`.
-This installs all the dependencies and you should be able to run the development server with `yarn dev` (preferred) or `npm run dev`.
-Proceed to the [Wiki page](https://github.com/supertypeai/collective/wiki) for instructions on creating your Developer Profile.

 Once a profile has been created, it will be accessible at `https://collective.supertype.ai/p/<your-name>`.
 Supertype Collective is tested on the latest version of Chrome, Firefox and Brave browsers.